Drinking water

 • Helps to identify weaknesses in the water reticulation system

-From Wednesday 21 June, contractors will be busy flushing out the mains throughout Whanganui to remove any sediment build-up as well as ensure the fire hydrants are operating properly.
-This work involves forcefully releasing water through the pipes, via the hydrants.
+In June 2023, a city-wide mains flushing was done throughout Whanganui to remove any sediment build-up as well as ensure the fire hydrants are operating properly.
+This work involved forcefully releasing water through the pipes via the hydrants.

-City-wide flushing is a new initiative (usually this routine maintenance is done on a smaller scale, based on a particular suburb or grouping of streets).
-This work has the potential to become an annual event as continuous flushing helps maintain water quality.
+City-wide flushing is a new initiative (usually this routine maintenance is done on a smaller scale, based on a particular suburb or grouping of streets) and is likely to become an annual event as continuous flushing helps maintain water quality.
 While the water entering the system is of very high quality, it can deteriorate ie with sediment build-up, so it’s best to clean out the mains on a regular basis.

-During the flushing, the hydrants will be open for between 15 and 20 minutes.
+During the flushing, the hydrants are open for between 15 and 20 minutes.
 It’s recommended that you don’t use your washing machine or dishwasher during this time if possible.
+More information under the 'discoloured tap water' section.

 Use of sprinklers